Wu wei: Confucian development

+Slingerland

-Edward Slingerland argues wu wei in this sense has to be attained.
+Slingerland argues wu wei in the Confucian sense has to be attained.
 But in the Confucian conception of virtue, virtue can only be attained by not consciously trying to attain it.
-The manifestation of Virtue is regarded as a reward by Heaven for following its will – as a power that enables them to establish this will on earth.
-In this, probably more original sense, wu wei may be regarded as the "skill" of "becoming a fully realized human being", a sense which it shares with Taoism.
+The manifestation of virtue is regarded as a reward by Heaven for following its will – as a power that enables them to establish this will on earth.
+In this, probably more original sense, wu wei may be regarded as the "skill" of "becoming a fully realized human being", a sense which it shares with Daoism.
 This "skill" avoids relativity through being linked to a "normative" metaphysical order, making its spontaneity "objective".
-By achieving a state of wu wei (and taking his proper ritual place) Shun "unifies and orders" the entire world, and finds his place in the "cosmos".
-Taken as a historical fact demonstrating the viable superiority of Confucianism (or Taoism, for Taoist depictions), wu wei may be understood as a strongly "realist" spiritual-religious ideal, differing from Kantian or Cartesian realism in its Chinese emphasis on practice.
+By achieving a state of wu wei (and taking his proper ritual place), Shun "unifies and orders" the entire world, and finds his place in the "cosmos".
+Taken as a historical fact demonstrating the viable superiority of Confucianism (or Daoism, for Daoist depictions), wu wei may be understood as a strongly "realist" spiritual-religious ideal, differing from Kantian or Cartesian realism in its Chinese emphasis on practice.

 The "object" of wu wei "skill-knowledge" is the Way, which is – to an extent regardless of school – "embodying" the mind to a "normative order existing independently of the minds of the practitioners".
 The primary example of Confucianism – Confucius at age 7 – displays "mastery of morality" spontaneously, his inclinations being in harmony with his virtue.
 Confucius considers training unnecessary if one is born loving the Way, as with the disciple Yan Hui.
 Mencius believed that men are already good, and need only realize it not by trying, but by allowing virtue to realize itself, and coming to love the Way.
 Training is done to learn to spontaneously love the Way.
 Virtue is compared with the grain seed (being domesticated) and the flow of water.
 On the other hand, Xun Kuang considered it possible to attain wu wei only through a long and intensive traditional training.